akeneo/pim-helpcenter/content/md/assets/full-automatic-pam-migration.md

 # What's the full-automatic migration?
 In this migration, **everything is automated**, you just need to launch one single command and your PAM assets will be migrated in the 4.0 new Asset Manager:
-- One asset family will be created gathering all you assets.
+- One asset family will be created gathering all your assets.
 - All your assets will be migrated and linked to the new asset family.
-- All you existing PAM asset collection product attributes will be linked to the new asset family.
+- All your existing PAM `assets collection` product attributes will be linked to the new asset family.
 - And all your links between assets and products / product models will be kept.

-# What will my asset family gonna look like?
+# What will my asset family look like?
-The asset family created will contain the following attributes:
+The asset family that has been created will contain the following attributes:
 - `reference` (*media_file attribute*): containing the reference file of the PAM asset and used as attribute as main media for this family
 - `reference_localizable` (*media_file attribute*): an attribute with a value per locale containing the reference file of the asset for each locale, if the asset was localizable in the PAM
 - `variation_scopable` (*media_file attribute*): an attribute with a value per channel containing the asset variation file for each channel